xplosionmind/old.tommi.space/_notes/public/Quit Social Media Notes.md

 ## Arguments

-- ~~There's no history, archive or any sort of record for **ads**: posts are visible and invisible, they appear, accomplish their job, and then they vanish immediately, forever~~.
+- ~~There’s no history, archive or any sort of record for **ads**: posts are visible and invisible, they appear, accomplish their job, and then they vanish immediately, forever~~.
 Not so much anymore, with facebook, you could search ads
 - what is shown you have no control over what you are shown
-- It's not just a few ads: lies are fostered
+- It’s not just a few ads: lies are fostered
 - paradosso della libertà di espressione contro il monopolio dei mezzi di comunicazione
 - impatto ambientale
 - ricavi economici ('regalo likes')